hlascelles/samudra/_posts/explore/2021-06-25-plastic-production.md

 ### 2. Monomers

-The monomers that make up plastics come in different shapes and sizes - some are straight lines, some are branched and some have rings.
+The monomers that make up plastics come in different shapes and sizes - some are straight chains, some are branched and some have rings.
-All monomers contain double bonds so that the carbon atoms can subsequently react to form polymers.
-The bonding between the monomers determines the properties of the plastic, such as toughness and melting temperature.

 ### 3. Polymers

 Monomers are joined together into polymers, long chain molecules that contain **hundreds to thousands of monomers**, through a polymerisation reaction.
-The length of polymer molecules gives plastics some of their important physical properties, such as strength and toughness, that short molecules cannot match.
+The length of polymer molecules gives plastics their exceptional properties (often described as strength or toughness) that short molecules cannot match.
+The intermolecular forces within the polymer chains (bonding between the monomers and other forces) determine toughness and melting temperature of a particular plastic.

 There are two main types of polymerisation - either the chains grow by combining two shorter chains (step-growth) or by adding one monomer at a time (chain-growth).
-Both typically require catalysts.
+Both typically require catalysts, heat and pressure.

 ##### <a name="step-growth"></a> Step-growth polymerisation